ningkko/-CS311_Research_in_AI/past/progress/contents/9_26/cluster.md

 #### Matthew

-True but they are randomly using those parts in random ways/
+True but they are randomly using those parts in random ways

 So it's harder than normal because the variety is inconsistent
 #### Yining